digital-asset/cn-quickstart/README.md

 ## Topology

 This diagram summarizes the relationship of services that are started as part of `make start`.
+The two core services `canton` and `splice` contain multiple logical components inside.
+The `postgres` service contains multiple databases required by QS services.
+One `nginx` service is used as proxy for all QS services that needs one except for `keycloak` that has its own `nginx-keycloak` as it needs to be ready before other services start.
 The focus of `Canton Network Quickstart` is to provide a development environment for App Providers.

 ![QS Topology](docs/images/qs-topology.drawio.png)